SumoLogic/sumologic-kubernetes-collection/docs/fluent/fluentd-persistence.md

   persistence:
     enabled: true
     ## If defined, storageClassName: <storageClass>
-    ## If set to "-", storageClassName: "", which disables dynamic provisioning
-    ## If undefined (the default) or set to null, no storageClassName spec is
+    ## If undefined (the default) or set to an empty string, no storageClassName spec is
-    ##   set, choosing the default provisioner (gp2 on AWS, standard on
+    ##   set, choosing the default provisioner.  (gp2 on AWS, standard on
     ##   GKE, Azure & OpenStack)
     ##
-    # storageClass: "-"
+    # storageClass: ""
-    # annotations: {}
     accessMode: ReadWriteOnce
     size: 10Gi
   buffer: